A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 • 1) The tour does not include hotel pick-up and drop-off, but only a transfer at two pick-up points: one in the city center or another at Santa Claus Village (where the pickup point was a little tricky to find, but I’ve photographed it for you below for ease of finding!).

-I was staying at an Airbnb that was a little far from either, but for most people staying in these two main parts of Rovaniemi, this won’t be a huge inconvenience.
+I was staying at a friend’s house which was within walking distance of Santa Claus Village, but for most people staying in these two main parts of Rovaniemi, this won’t be a huge inconvenience.

 Sami style tent on the side of the road for meeting the bus